micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/linux/linux_getting_started/index.md

 ros2 run micro_ros_demos_rcl my_brand_new_app
 ```

-As soon as all micro-ROS node are up and connected to the micro-ROS agent you will see them interacting:
+As soon as all micro-ROS nodes are up and connected to the micro-ROS agent you will see them interacting:

 ```
 pgarrido@pgarrido$ ros2 run micro_ros_demos_rcl my_brand_new_app